 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is pitched and overlaid with tiles.
+Roofing including roof space The roof is pitched and overlaid with tiles.
 I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and underfelt is laid beneath the roof tiles.
-Insulation material is laid between the ceiling joists.
+The roof is built of timber trusses and boarded over with sarking material.
+Insulation material is laid between and over the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of modern timber frame cavity construction with an external finish of render and pointed brickwork.
-There are sub-floor ventilators to lower walls.
+The outer walls appear to be of cavity brick construction with an external finish of render.
+There are sub floor ventilators to the lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of timber double glazed type.
-The external doors are of uPVC double glazed type.
-There are timber fascia/soffit boards.
+Windows and external doors are of uPVC double glazed type.